 Rhinoplasty is one of the most popular cosmetic surgeries that people undergo today.
 Whether you are looking to improve the appearance of your nose or you are looking to undergo functional rhinoplasty in order to correct breathing or sinus problems, rhinoplasty can restore balance to your face and improve your health.

-Rhinoplasty commonly results in increased self-esteem and a more confident you.
-This can go on to profoundly change your life, giving you the ability to do the things you have always wanted to do.
-The good news is that rhinoplasty is a straightforward procedure; in fact, you can resume your normal life in as little as a week.
+Rhinoplasty commonly results in increased self-esteem and more confidence.
+This can go on to profoundly change your life, giving you the ability to do the things you’ve always wanted to do.
+The good news is that rhinoplasty is a straightforward procedure.
+In fact, you can resume normal life in as little as a week.
 If you are considering undergoing rhinoplasty, you may have many questions, including what type of anesthesia is best.

 What Type Of Anaesthesia Is Preferred For A Rhinoplasty Procedure?

 While excellent results occur under both methods if delivered by an experienced anesthesiologist, the majority of plastic surgeons have a preference for twilight sedation (of course, this isn’t always the case).
 Some types of rhinoplasty are typically performed under general anesthesia due to the nature of the procedure.

 There are several reasons why many plastic surgeons lean toward twilight sedation.
 First of all, many perceive it to be safer and there are no risks associated with the use of the tube.
 Some surgeons, however, believe that general anesthesia is safer.
 Regardless, most surgeons will agree that twilight anesthesia results in less bleeding as well as nausea after the procedure.
 In short, recovery is easier when twilight anesthesia is used.
 The lack of vomiting means that the patient typically experiences less bruising and swelling as a result.